netceteragroup/skele/packages/system/README.md

 * allow for application systems that offer ready-made functionality that can be altered and customized easily in a defined way, by means of
-* allowing for better _separation of concerns_ by allowing the grouping together of related system behavior into separate components -- called **subsystems**
+  * allowing for better _separation of concerns_ by allowing the grouping together of related system behavior into separate coarse components -- called **subsystems**
   * allowing for defining loose coupled interfaces between the subsystems -- called **extensions**

 Within the context of this framework, a **subsystem** is a collection of functions and methods that share a common _state_ often an aspect of which is external to the application